mratsim/weave/README.md

 You can combine data parallelism and dataflow parallelism.

-Currently parallel loop only support one dependency (single, fixed iteration or range iteration).
+Currently parallel loops only support one dependency (single, fixed iteration or range iteration).

 Here is an example with a range iteration dependency. _Note: when sleeping threads are unresponsive, meaning a sleeping thread cannot schedule other ready tasks._